RahulPol/js-ts-node-golang/04-typescript/1-Basics/01 intro/ReadMe.md

 the features that we will be using throughout this course are not actually version specific.
-Now, the NodeJS installation also installs two additional executables and we will be using them throughout this course so we can verify that they are working correctly as well by running NPM space minus minus version and similarly NP space minus minus version.
+Now, the NodeJS installation also installs two additional executables and we will be using them throughout this course so we can verify that they are working correctly as well by running NPM space minus minus version and similarly NPM space minus minus version.
 And that's it for NodeJS installation.
 Now let's go ahead and use NodeJS to create our first TypeScript project.
 We open up a new terminal session, create a new directory specific to our project, and then use the